andywiecko/BurstMathUtils/README.md

 Burst compatible miscellaneous math related utility functions.

-Currently, package focuses on 2d related utlilities, but functions for 3d math will be added in the future as well.
+Currently, the package focuses on 2d related utilities, but functions for 3d math will be added as well.

 ## Table od Contents